dongqi-DQ/GEO4PALM/README.md

 # GEO4PALM
-**This documentation is now under development (20/09/2022)**

-The geotiff files are important input for static driver.
-However, it is impossible to process all the geoinformation in a standard way.
-Here we present scripts to genearte static drivers for PALM simulation.
-We provide an interface for users to download geospatial data globally, while users can also provide their own geospatial data in `tif` format.
-The script will prepare all input files for the configured simulation domains and then generate static drivers.
-Hopefully these tools can make PALM users' lives easier.
+GEO4PALM is a Python tool that lets PALM users to download and preprocess geospatial data easier.
+GEO4PALM accepts all geospatial input files in geotiff or shp format.
+Once users have their own input data ready, GEO4PALM can convert such input data into PALM static driver.

+## Getting Started

+### Don't have your own data sets?

+GEO4PALM provides several interfaces for the basic features of PALM static driver including:

+1. NASA Earthdata digital elevation model (DEM; 30 m resolution; global)
+2. NASA land use classification data sets (resolution may vary depeonding on the data set selected)
+3. ESA WorldCover land use classification (10 m resolution; global)
+4. OpenStreetMap (OSM) buildings and pavements/streets

+### How do I download data using GEO4PALM?
+In the GEO4PALM input namelist, users can either specify the input geospatial data filename or specify:
+1. `"nasa",` to download and process data via NASA Earthdata interface
+3. `"esa",` to donwload and process data via ESA WorldCover interface
+4. `"osm",` to download and process data via OSMnx

+**Note:**
-Note: Users need to be registered to download data from NASA Earthdata Enter NASA Earthdata (Register here if you haven't, https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/earthdata-login)
+1. Register to download data from NASA Earthdata [here](https://www.earthdata.nasa.gov/eosdis/science-system-description/eosdis-components/earthdata-login) if you haven't
+2. Register to download data from ESA WorldCover [here](https://esa-worldcover.org/en!) if you haven't
+3. Registration not required for OSM data.
+We use [OSMnx](https://github.com/gboeing/osmnx) package

+### Have questions or issues?

+You are welcome to ask it on the GitHub issue system.

-## How to run?
+### How to run?
+Download the entire code to your local directory.

-The main script is `run_config_static.py`.
+In the master directory, you will find the main script `run_config_static.py`.
 To run this script, a namelist file is required.
-The namelist for each case should be  `JOBS/case_name/INPUT/namelist.static-case_name`.
+The namelist for each case should be `$master_directory/JOBS/case_name/INPUT/namelist.static-case_name`.

-### namelist
+#### preparing namelist
 The namelist requires PALM domain configuration and geotiff filenames from users.
 The domain configuration is similar to variables used in PALM.

 Users must specify: